Vasa Children's Home: Modern era

 The fifth and last building, built in 1973, housed children and young adults with disabilities between the ages of 7 and 22.
 Lutheran Social Service of Minnesota eventually moved away from the congregate disability home model between 2014 and 2016, which saw children and adults in their care moved primarily to private homes for more individualized services.
 Thus, Vasa Children's Home was closed and the organization sold the property to private residential buyers.

-In 2017 the privately-owned 1899 building in Welch was slated to become a wedding and event venue.
+In 2017 the privately owned and residentially-zoned 1899 building in Welch was slated to become a wedding and event venue.
 Again in 2017, Colleen and Steve Jensen purchased the home as a personal residence and business location.
-Their antique store Hoopala Junk now occupies the renovated barn.
+Their antique store Hoopla Junk now occupies the renovated barn.

 About the historical significance of the location, they expressed gratitude on their Facebook page for the patrons who told them stories of when the home was still in operation.
 "We have had so many wonderful community members share their personal stories of Vasa Children's Home.
 We love our community and want to embrace the history of our home."